sjackman/white-spruce-organelles-paper/README.md

 + Aligned to the Norway spruce plastid (124 kbp) using [BWA-MEM][bwamem]
 + All 117 annotated genes are covered, 114 full and 3 partial

+The plastid genome was annotated using [DOGMA][dogma] with default parameters (shown in supplementary material).

 Mitochondrion
 -------------